kwhitley/itty.dev/src/routes/itty-router/route-patterns/+page.md

 ## Route Patterns
 Below we'll list some of the common route-matching patterns supported by itty-router.
 By default, all matched route params are accessible in the handlers as `request.params`, unless using the [`withParams`](/itty-router/api#withParams) middleware.

-### 1. fixed path
+### 1. Fixed routes
-Any fixed string will typically require a direct match
+Any fixed string will require a direct match.

 ```js
 router.get('/foo/bar/baz', handler)